-Canadian said to be detained in China, Huawei CFO due back in court
+Huawei CFO back in court as Canadian said to be detained in China

-VANCOUVER/BEIJING (Reuters) - A former Canadian diplomat has been detained in China, two sources said on Tuesday, just hours before a top executive at Chinese telecoms giant Huawei Technologies is set to return to a Vancouver courtroom for a bail hearing that has angered Beijing.
+VANCOUVER/BEIJING (Reuters) - A former Canadian diplomat has been detained in China, two sources said on Tuesday, just hours before a top executive at Chinese telecoms giant Huawei Technologies Co [HWT.UL] returned to a packed Vancouver courtroom for a bail hearing that has angered Beijing.

-It was not immediately clear if the cases were related, but Canadian analysts had already predicted China would retaliate after the arrest of Huawei CFO Meng Wanzhou at the request of U.S. authorities.
+It was not immediately clear if the two cases were related, but Canadian analysts had already predicted China would retaliate after the arrest last week of Huawei CFO Meng Wanzhou at the request of U.S. authorities.

-The former diplomat is Michael Kovrig.
-He works for the International Crisis Group, which said it was seeking his prompt and safe release.
+Michael Kovrig, the former diplomat, works for the International Crisis Group, an independent conflict resolution think-tank which said it was seeking his prompt and safe release.

-Canadian officials said they were not immediately able to confirm that Kovrig was in detention.
+But Canadian officials said they were not immediately able to confirm that Kovrig was in detention.

-China’s Foreign Ministry and Ministry of Public Security did not respond immediately to questions faxed about Kovrig’s detention.

 China has threatened severe consequences unless Canada releases Meng immediately.
 Canadian Prime Minister Justin Trudeau says the matter is one for the courts to decide.

+China’s Foreign Ministry and Ministry of Public Security did not respond immediately to questions regarding Kovrig’s detention sent via fax.

-Tuesday will be the third day of bail hearings in a British Columbia court, where a judge will weigh final issues in determining whether Meng should be freed on bail while awaiting extradition proceedings.
+Tuesday is the third day of bail hearings in a British Columbia court, where a judge will weigh final issues in determining whether Meng should be freed on bail while awaiting extradition proceedings.

 Canadian businesses operating in China are starting to feel the chill and the signing of one major deal has been postponed, a well-placed source said.

-“The consequences have already begun,” said the source, noting that a Canadian firm had been due to ink a major agreement in the next few weeks.
+“The consequences have already begun,” the source said, noting that a Canadian firm had been due to ink a major agreement in the next few weeks.

-“The local partner, a Chinese private sector actor, has told the Canadian partner that now is not a good time to sign,” said the source, who asked to remain anonymous given the sensitivity of the matter.
+“The local partner, a Chinese private-sector actor, has told the Canadian partner that now is not a good time to sign,” said the source, who asked to remain anonymous.

-Speaking at a Beijing forum on Tuesday, the Chinese government’s top diplomat, State Councillor Wang Yi, said the government kept constant watch on the safety of citizens abroad, though did not directly mention Meng’s case.
+Speaking at a Beijing forum on Tuesday, the Chinese government’s top diplomat, State Councillor Wang Yi, said the government kept constant watch on the safety of citizens abroad, though he did not specifically mention Meng’s case.

 “For any bullying that wantonly violates the legitimate rights and interests of Chinese citizens, China will never sit idly by,” state television quoted him as saying.

-The judge on Monday rolled the proceedings over to Tuesday because he wanted to hear more about who would take responsibility for Meng’s actions if she were released.
+The Canadian provincial court judge on Monday rolled the proceedings over to Tuesday because he wanted to hear more about who would take responsibility for Meng’s actions if she were released.

 Meng’s lawyer David Martin had offered her husband as surety, but the judge and the public prosecutor questioned whether he could perform this duty as he is not a resident of British Columbia.